Enhance Strawberry Production in North Central Region through Tunnel-based Systems

 • Sustainable Communities: local and regional food systems

-2. Develop sustainable integrated pest management plans for a diversity of production systems.
+Objective 2.
+Develop sustainable, integrated pest management (IPM) strategies tailored to a diversity of strawberry production systems.

-3. Establish scale-appropriate budgets for the strawberry production systems.
+Objective 3.
+Establish scale-appropriate production budgets for representative strawberry production systems.